 Shawn Yuhasz is a professional land surveyor (PLS) in GMC’s Mobile office and one of the firm’s certified drone pilots.
 Shawn operates the senseFly eBee® drone, which is far more advanced than a hobby store Christmas toy.
 This high-tech machine can cover up to 4 square miles in a single automated flight, acquiring images with up to a ground sampling distance (GSD) of down to 1.5 cm (0.6 in) per pixel.
 The eBee’s high-resolution aerial images are transformed into a digital georeferenced orthoimage and point cloud.
 These, along with other outputs such as contour lines and 3D mesh, allow GMC to gather the most accurate and detailed data available, and to do it all in-house.
 Our FAA-certified remote pilots fly the drone; our technicians process the data; and our engineers, planners and architects design using the data.
 This saves time and cost synergies for our clients as well as limiting personnel exposure to active construction sites on busy airfields.

-Environmental Engineering Intern Kade Campbell recently earned his drone certification and has already incorporated drone technology into several current environmental projects.
+GMC’s Environmental team has incorporated drone technology into several current environmental projects.
 The drone can provide real-time aerial 12-megapixel imagery and 4k video of the project, as opposed to waiting on Google Earth’s updates, allowing for faster, more accurate responses to project questions or issues.
-Kade uses the DJI Phantom 4 drone for photography and videography, which allows the Environmental team to:
+The team uses the DJI Phantom 4 drone for photography and videography, which allows the Environmental team to:

 • monitor the progress of stream restorations during and post construction;